mcc-us/bookkeeping/_pages/chap02.financial.statements.md

 > Use Dollar signs at the top of each column & at the bottom line.
 Do not use dollar signs on ALL values.
 {: .block-tip }

-*Income Statements: Display Revenues & Expenses appear alphabetically.*
+*Income Statements: Display Revenues & Expenses alphabetically.*

 ---